To the Members

 (A) Conservation of energy

-Though your Company does not have energy intensive operations being in the servicessector every endeavor has been made to ensure the optimal usage of energy avoid wastageand conserve energy.
-As an ongoing process your Company continued to undertake thefollowing measures to minimize the usage of energy
+Though your Company does not have energy intensive operations being in the servicessector the Company is always on the lookout for energy efficient measures for operationand values conservation of energy through usage of latest technologies & innovationfor improving productivity and quality of products and services.
+Every endeavour has beenmade to ensure the optimal usage of energy avoid wastage and conserve energy.
+As anongoing process the Company continued to undertake the following energy conservationmeasures to minimize the usage of energy

-Using energy-efficient computers and equipment with the latest technologieswhich would help in conservation of energy;
+Deployment of energy-efficient computers and sophisticated office automation andmanagement equipment with the latest technologies which optimizes conservation of energy.

-Turning off air conditioners during non-peak hours and on weekends; and operating only one elevator in buildings having two elevators after 7 pm.
+Turning off air conditioners during non-peak hours and on weekends

 During the year under review some of the steps taken and practices followed by yourCompany and its employees towards energy conservation include the following: